Samweli/samweli.github.io/about.md

 ---

 Constantly looking for opportunities to positively change the world and at the same time having fun with the technologies.
-Yes this what i am :).
+Yes this is what i am :).

 ### More Information
 Lives in Dar es salaam, Tanzania.